YrockInnovators/mobile-project-showcase/README.md

 run db:migrate to bind rails model to postgreSQL
 ```

-I used rake faker to put one piece data on the database
+I used Faker to put one-piece data on the database

 ```
 run db:seed to insert 10 records to your database environment